-DCS operates with a small number of agency workers which we employ through two different agencies, one of which has supplied a Modern Slavery Statement and declare they comply with all the associated regulations.
+DCS operates with a small number of agency workers which we employ through two different agencies, one of which has supplied a Modern Slavery Statement and the other has declared they comply with all the associated regulations.
 We do however recognise that there is still a risk of the development of hidden third party labour exploitation.